 Can I sue a driver who ran over me, even if they didn’t mean to?

 Intent is not required in most pedestrian accident claims.
-If the driver acted carelessly, such as speeding, failing to yield, or being distracted, you can file a personal injury lawsuit for negligence.
+If the driver acted carelessly, such as speeding, failing to yield, or being distracted, you can pursue a claim for negligence.
 Civil liability focuses on whether the driver’s conduct fell below a standard of care, not whether the harm was intentional.

 How long do I have to file a lawsuit after being run over?

 The time limit to initiate a pedestrian accident claim depends on the laws of the state where you live.
-In many states, you generally have to file between one and three years from the date of the accident.
-However, filing sooner is advisable, as key evidence and witness memories can fade quickly.
-A lawyer can confirm the exact deadline that applies to your case.
+In Florida, you now have 2 years from the date of accident to file suit against all responsible defendants, and 5 years to file suit against your uninsured motorist (UM) carrier.

 What if the insurance company denies or undervalues my claim?

 Insurance adjusters sometimes minimize payouts or challenge liability.
-When this happens, an attorney can appeal the decision, present additional medical and financial evidence, and negotiate a fair settlement.
-If the insurer still refuses to pay what’s reasonable, your pedestrian accident lawyer can escalate the matter to court to protect your rights.
+When this happens, an attorney can challenge the decision, continue to present additional medical and financial evidence, and negotiate a fair settlement.
+If the insurer still refuses to pay what’s reasonable, your pedestrian accident lawyer can file a lawsuit to protect your rights.